ncalc/ncalc/README.md

 [![Discord](https://img.shields.io/discord/1237181265426387005?logo=discord&logoColor=white&label=%20&labelColor=%23697EC4&color=%237289DA
 )](https://discord.gg/TeJkmXbqFk)

-NCalc is a mathematical expressions evaluator in .NET.
+NCalc is a mathematical expression evaluator in .NET.
 NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.

 ## Docs
 Need help or want to learn more?
 [Check our docs.](https://ncalc.github.io/ncalc)